 - July 27: A team of Assam Rifles and police arrested the self-styled commander of the newly formed outfit, Barak State Liberation Force at Barkatpur village under Karimganj of Assam from Notun Bosti.
 Police recovered one .22mm pistol along with magazines and six rounds of .22mm live ammunition from the militant’s possession.

-- August 3: According to Police sources, a National Socialist Council of Nagaland (NSCN) cadre, identified as Zonet Aier, was apprehended today in Mariani area of Jorhat district in Assam along the Nagaland border with arms and ammunition.
+- August 3: A National Socialist Council of Nagaland (NSCN) cadre, identified as Zonet Aier, was apprehended today in Mariani area of Jorhat district in Assam along the Nagaland border with arms and ammunition.
 Police nabbed him from Morongiyal village, under Mariani Police station, along the Assam-Nagaland border and recovered a 9mm pistol along with ammunition and a grenade.

 - August 4: The Army’s Dao Division, nabbed two Ulfa (I) workers, identified as, Gyandeep Boragohain and Mridul Sarma from Lahowal area of Dibrugarh district.
 One .22mm pistol and a magazine with three live rounds were seized.